tiny-pilot/tinypilot/CONTRIBUTING.md

 Example: `http://localhost:8000?request=about-dialog`

+Technically, this assembles a `about-dialog-requested` event and dispatches it to the menu bar component.

 ## QA/Testing on a TinyPilot device

 It’s useful to have a TinyPilot device set up for testing changes end-to-end and in a real production environment.